Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - Form-Fitting Wardrobe: Her clothes highlight her curves rather well.

-- Hello, Nurse!: The men around her go wild every time she's summoned, to her great embarrassment.
+- Head-Turning Beauty: The men around her go wild every time she's summoned, to her great embarrassment.

 - Horned Humanoid: She is part ram, though it's odd considering female sheep don't grow horns.